Frontier: Australia

 The term "frontier" was frequently used in colonial Australia in the meaning of country that borders the unknown or uncivilised, the boundary, border country, the borders of civilisation, or as the land that forms the furthest extent of what was frequently termed "the inside" or "settled" districts.
 The "outside" was another term frequently used in colonial Australia, this term seemingly covered not only the frontier but the districts beyond.
 Settlers at the frontier thus frequently referred to themselves as "the outsiders" or "outside residents" and to the area in which they lived as "the outside districts".
 At times one might hear the "frontier" described as "the outside borders".
 However the term "frontier districts" was seemingly used predominantly in the early Australian colonial newspapers whenever dealing with skirmishes between black and white in northern New South Wales and Queensland, and in newspaper reports from South Africa, whereas it was seemingly not so commonly used when dealing with affairs in Victoria, South Australia and southern New South Wales.
 The use of the word "frontier" was thus frequently connected to descriptions of frontier violence, as in a letter printed in the Sydney Morning Herald in December 1850 which described murder and carnage at the northern frontier and calling for the protection of the settlers saying: "...nothing but a strong body of Native Police will restore and keep order in the frontier districts, and as the squatters are taxed for the purpose of such protection".

 South America

 Argentina

 The southern indigenous frontier of the Viceroyalty of the Río de la Plata was the southern limit into which the viceyolty could exert its rule.
 Beyond this lay territories de facto controlled by indigenous peoples who inhabited the Pampas and Patagonia.
 These group were mainly the Tehuelche, Pehuenche, Mapuche, and the Ranqueles.

 Various military campaigns and peace treaties were arranged by the Spanish in order to either stop indigenous incursions in Spanish lands or to advance the frontier into indigenous territory.
+In the 1870s, to counter the cattle raids (and the native peoples on horseback), Argentina constructed a deep trench, called Zanja de Alsina, to prevent cattle from being driven west and establish a boundary to the raiding tribes in the Pampas.

 Under General Julio Argentino Roca, the Conquest of the Desert extended Argentine power into Patagonia.

+Bolivia

+For long time a frontier existed east of Tarija in southeastern Bolivia.
+Starting in the late 16th century the Spanish saw the tribes inhabiting the eastern jungles, and the "Chiriguanos" in particular, as a threat.
+This frontier attracted Maroons and indigenous individuals who escaped Spanish rule in the Real Audiencia of Charcas.
+The frontier remained remakably stable until the late 18th century when the Spanish made some advances into the Chiriguano territory.
+Later, in the second half of the 19th century a more definitive advance begun on the Chiriguano lands with the last resistance being crushed in the early 20th century.